electric-sql/pglite/packages/pglite-socket/README.md

 There are two main components to this package:

-- `PGLiteSocketServer` - A TCP server that allows PostgreSQL clients to connect to a PGlite database instance.
+- [`PGLiteSocketServer`](#pglitesocketserver) - A TCP server that allows PostgreSQL clients to connect to a PGlite database instance.
-- `PGLiteSocketHandler` - A low-level handler for a single socket connection to PGlite.
+- [`PGLiteSocketHandler`](#pglitesockethandler) - A low-level handler for a single socket connection to PGlite.
 This class handles the raw protocol communication between a socket and PGlite, and can be used to create a custom server.

+The package also includes a [CLI](#cli-usage) for quickly starting a PGlite socket server.

 Note: As PGlite is a single-connection database, it is not possible to have multiple simultaneous connections open.
 This means that the socket server will only support a single client connection at a time.
 While a `PGLiteSocketServer` or `PGLiteSocketHandler` are attached to a PGlite instance they hold an exclusive lock preventing any other connections, or queries on the PGlite instance.